-Keto Chinese Noodle Salad is made with hearts of palm noodles and delicious Asian dressing.
+Keto Chinese Noodle Salad is made with hearts of palm noodles and a delicious Asian dressing.
 (Have you tried Palmini noodles yet?)
 Affordable, low carb and tempting, this salad comes together so fast.
-You’ll love the Asian dressing and having an easy, no-cook, satisfying dinner or lunch during the hot weather months!
+You’ll love the creamy Asian dressing and having an easy, no-cook, satisfying dinner or lunch during the hot weather months!

 How to make Keto Chinese Noodle Salad

 One of the best parts of this salad is the prep!
 There is very little work involved.

 - To prepare Palmini noodles, you simply pour two cans into a fine mesh colander, rinse them well (they’re packed in water and citric acid to keep them fresh), and drain.
 Palmini are already cooked, so super easy!
 I recommend draining them well so they don’t make your dressing watery.

 - Next, you prep the veggies: simply a bit of slicing and chopping.

 - And, the protein.
 You simply cook or use leftover chicken.
 Or use prawns/large shrimp.
 I give tips for the quick cooking of both of these below, depending on your preference.

 - The dressing is next and last.
 Whisk together a simple creamy dressing.
 Pour over all, toss, and serve with protein.

 Easy and simple for any night of the week or a special lunch meal.

 - red bell pepper, cucumber and green onions